Vidvox/vvedu/pages/teaching/teaching_module_1.md

 ### Lecture Notes

-* What are audio / sound inputs?
+- What are audio / sound inputs?
-* What are MIDI, DMX and OSC?
+- What are MIDI, DMX and OSC?
 In what ways are they different?
+- - What is MIDI?
+- - What is DMX?
+- - What is OSC?
+- - A comparison of MIDI / DMX / OSC
+- - Choosing a MIDI / DMX / OSC controller
+- What is video videoinstrumentalism?

 ### Discussions